Prayer flags, a campsite and the snowy Himalayas on the Annapurna Trekking Circuit in Nepal.

 Spectacular views of the highest mountains in the Himalayas are never far off on the Annapurna Circuit.
 Photo: Getty

-From the Annapurna Circuit to Annapurna Base Camp, the region of Annapurna is simply a trekking paradise.
-Those who can tear themselves away from the world of Wi-Fi long enough to commit to a long-distance trek are rewarded with remarkable routes packed with teahouses, Tibetan temples, subtropical lowlands and big, spiky mountain highs.
+Trekking Annapurna is one of the most immersive ways to experience the mountains in Nepal.
+If you’re planning a trip to the region, you have remarkable high mountain views and deep mountain valleys to look forward to, whether you'll be walking the Annapurna Circuit circuit trek or to Annapurna Base Camp (also known as the Annapurna Sanctuary).
+These are long-distance routes, lasting a couple of weeks at least, but those who can tear themselves away from the world of Wi-Fi long enough to commit to a long-distance trek are rewarded by routes packed with teahouses, Tibetan temples, subtropical lowlands and big, spiky mountain highs.

 The Annapurna Circuit is a long-distance trekking route that circles the Annapurna massif.